 This study used data from an existing cohort study initially designed to assess the health effects of occupational exposures to examine the implications of leaving work for risk of death by suicide and overdose.
 Our results suggest that leaving work prior to retirement age was associated with increased risk even when follow-up was restricted to five years after worker exit.
 Few deaths by suicide or overdose occurred while workers were still employed, and most occurred among those who left work before age 55.
 These results are consistent with sociological studies of the health consequences of worker exit.[28–30] Although we have no data on subsequent employment, the literature suggests that rehire may mitigate the adverse impacts, but does not eliminate the distress.[29]

-These findings are also consistent with findings from recent studies linking conditions of employment with mental health, suicide, and overdose mortality.
+These findings are also consistent with recent studies linking conditions of employment with mental health, suicide, and overdose mortality.
 We reported effects of layoffs on mental healthcare utilization and injury risk among workers at 30 US plants using a difference-in-differences approach.[31]
 In that study, the increase in the probability of mental health-related prescriptions appeared attributable primarily to opioid use.
 In an ecologic study leveraging variation in state economic policies over time, a quasi-experimental design was used to examine the impact of minimum wage and earned income tax credit policies on deaths of despair.
-Causal models suggest that increasing both by 10% would have prevented 1230 suicides annually, but had no impact on drug overdoses.[32]
+Causal models suggest that increasing both by 10% would have prevented 1230 suicides annually, but have no impact on drug overdoses.[32]
 Another study found that higher state-wide union density was associated with lower mortality rates for suicide and overdose.[33]
-In a study directly relevant to this one, a difference-in-differences approach resulted in an association between county-level automobile assembly closures, 1999 to 2016, and opioid mortality.[34]
+In a study directly relevant to this one, a difference-in-differences approach estimated in an association between county-level automobile assembly closures, 1999 to 2016, and opioid mortality.[34]

 Of the three study plants, Plant 2 had the highest incidence rate of suicide in this study.
 This plant was located at the site of Willow Run, a factory in southeastern Michigan renowned for the mass production of fighter planes during WWII.[20]
 Constructed by Ford Motor Company in 1941 to produce the B-24 Liberator heavy bomber, the plant was the largest in the world at the time, employing more than 100,000 workers.
 Willow Run was sold to GM after a fire in 1953.
 By 1970, it employed 10,000 workers making automatic transmissions.
 Plant 2 closed in 2010 as part of GM’s bankruptcy proceedings.
 In 1970, the population of the surrounding township was 30,000; today it is 20,000.
 This scenario dramatizes the challenges smaller towns face in coping with the decline in manufacturing.